Olimaol/CompNeuroPy/docs/examples/opt_neuron.md

     pop_ist = results_ist.data["population_name"]
     rec_soll = results_soll.recordings
     pop_soll = results_soll.data["population_name"]

+    ### the get_loss function should always calculate the loss for neuron rank 0!
+For
+    ### both, the target and the optimized neuron model.
     neuron = 0

     ### get the data for calculating the loss from the recordings of the